+Our management, including our Chief Executive officer and Chief Financial Officer, does not expect that our disclosure controls and procedures will prevent all errors and all fraud.
 A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
-Further, the benefits of controls must be considered relative to their costs.
+Further, the design of a control system must reflect the fact that there are resource constrains and the benefits of controls must be considered relative to their costs.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, have been detected.
-These inherent limitations include the realities that judgments in decision making can be faulty, and that breakdowns can occur because of simple errors.
+These inherent limitations include, but are not limited to, the realities that judgments in decision making can be faulty and that breakdowns can occur because of simple errors.
 Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the control.
 The design of any system of controls is also based in part upon certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
 Because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.